Before we tackle Doctor Who’s longest story, I have a confession to make.

 Sue: As ready as I can be for a 14-part Doctor Who.
-This had better be good.
+This had better be good, Neil.

-Sue: 14 episodes of Robert Holmes.
+Sue: Fourteen episodes of Robert Holmes.
 Okay, I can live with that.

-Sue: Are we watching the right version?
-Isn’t it one of those CGI things where the fans have tarted it up a bit?
-Am I allowed to watch this?
+Sue: Are we watching the right version, Neil?
+This isn’t one of those CGI things where the fans have tarted it up a bit?
+Am I actually allowed to watch this?

 Me: Yes, this is what it looked like in 1986.

-The TARDIS is caught by a tractor beam which pulls towards the space station.
+The TARDIS is caught by a tractor beam and pulled towards the station.

-Sue: If the first shot is anything to go by, the next 14 episodes are going to be great.
+Sue: If this first shot is anything to go by, the next 14 episodes are going to be fantastic.

-The Doctor finds himself in a darkened courtroom where a mysterious figure in black is sitting with his back to us.
+The Doctor finds himself in a darkened courtroom where a mysterious figure in black sits with his back to us.

 Sue: It’s not, is it?

 Me: Don’t be silly.
-He was eaten by a dinosaur, remember?
+A dinosaur ate him, remember?

 Sue: Oh, it’s that man from Crossroads again.

-Me: In the original television version of Tinker, Tailor, Soldier, Spy he played the same role that Benedict Cumberbatch played in the movie.
+Me: In the television version of Tinker, Tailor, Soldier, Spy, he played the same role that Benedict Cumberbatch played in the movie.

-A group of Time Lords and an Inquisitor take their seats in the courtroom.
+A phalanx of Time Lords take their seats in the courtroom.

 Me: It’s Lynda Bellingham.
 She played James Herriot’s wife in All Creatures Great and Small.

 Sue: That’s right.
-She took the part when his wife regenerated.
+She took on the part after his wife regenerated.

-The Valeyard’s inquiry into the Doctor’s actions begin on the planet Ravalox.
+The Valeyard’s inquiry into the Doctor’s actions begins on the planet Ravalox.

-The Doctor and Peri hike through a damp forest.
-I pause the DVD.
+The Doctor and Peri are hiking through a damp forest.